Tools /Meeting cost calculator

 Once you decide who really needs to attend, Koalendar can help you schedule meetings online and keep everyone's calendar accurate with calendar sync.
 To pick a fair time when attendees are spread across regions, use the free meeting time zone planner.

-• Managers deciding whether to keep, shorten, or cancel a recurring meeting
+• Managers who need to keep, shorten, or kill a recurring meeting

-• Operations and finance leaders auditing the true cost of meeting culture
+• Operations and finance leaders auditing meeting culture

-• Engineering and product leads quantifying context switching and focus loss
+• Engineering and product leads who want a number for context-switching loss

-• Recruiters and sales teams pricing the true cost of internal review meetings
+• Recruiters and sales teams pricing out internal review meetings

-• Consultants and agencies preparing meeting cost evidence for clients
+• Consultants and agencies who need meeting cost evidence for a client deck

-• Executive assistants and chiefs of staff justifying calendar changes
+• Executive assistants and chiefs of staff defending calendar changes

 Answers to common questions about calculating and reducing meeting costs.